Fixing America's Surface Transportation Act: History

 In Section 6021, Congress asked the Transportation Research Board (TRB) to conduct a study of the actions needed to upgrade and restore the Interstate Highway System to fulfill its role as a crucial national asset, serving the needs of people, cities and towns, businesses, and the military while remaining the safest highway network in the country.
 The subsequent 2019 report, "Renewing the National Commitment to the Interstate Highway System: A Foundation for the Future," recommended actions Congress could take.

 Transportation provisions

 The Act requires a reanalysis of the costs and benefits of electronically controlled pneumatic brakes.

+The Act creates the Federal Permitting Improvement Steering Council to speed up permitting of key infrastructure projects, particularly in transportation.